 Call for Proposals copy must be received by the Program Unit Report deadline each year.
 The chairs of the unit should be listed as the contacts.
 If there are others a potential proposer should contact, note them in parentheses following the topic.

 There is no single procedure or guideline for evaluating, accepting or rejecting proposals.
 In most instances, program units design processes to fit their specific needs, locations, and goals.
 Typically program unit chairs share copies of proposals with steering committee members who suggest rankings and groupings.
-It is usually the chair’s responsibility to respond to applicants, put the package together into a coherent program, and submit the results to the Chief Scholarly Engagement Officer through the PAPERS session entry form.
+It is usually the chair’s responsibility to respond to applicants, put the package together into a coherent program, and submit the results to the Director of Programs and Meetings through the PAPERS session entry form.

 It is imperative that all applicants be notified about the status of their proposal by the April 1 notification deadline.
 The PAPERS system automatically emails submitters, but we suggest following up with separate emails as well.

 Since access to the program can be a political and economic issue as well as an academic one, it is very important that members trust that all proposals are treated equitably, offering opportunity for the broadest possible participation in an AAR annual meeting.